mamaz/typescript-breakpoint-example/README.md

 `launch.json` needs to be set so that debugger can read the source maps.
 It needs to have `sourceMaps` field to be set to `true`.

-`tasks.json` needs to be set to run `tsc` before the debugging is running.
+`tasks.json` needs to be set to run `tsc` before the debugger is running.

 ## How to Run The Example